An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Can I drive from Georgia into a neighbouring country?

-If you are travelling through the Caucasus, it is often easier (and more affordable) to rent separate cars in each country.
-Local Rent also operates in Armenia and in Azerbaijan.
+If you’re travelling around the Caucasus, it’s simpler and cheaper to rent separate cars in each country rather than trying to take one vehicle across borders.
+Local Rent also operates in Armenia and in Azerbaijan, but does not support cross-border rentals.

-Under normal circumstances, you can drive from Georgia into Azerbaijan.
-However, with the country’s land borders still closed to inbound travellers, this option is off the table for now.
+Under normal circumstances, it’s also possible to drive from Georgia into Azerbaijan.
+However, with Azerbaijan’s land borders still closed to inbound travellers, this option isn’t currently available.

-It is not possible to drive a Georgian rental car into Turkey or Russia.
+It is not possible to take a Georgian rental car into Turkiye or Russia.

-If you want to cross the land border in a rental, you will need to obtain a notarised power of attorney from the vehicle’s owner.
-This incurs an extra fee (around 150 GEL) and takes a minimum of 2 weeks to prepare.
+If you do plan to cross the Armenian land border in a rental car, you’ll need a notarised power of attorney from the vehicle’s owner.
+This typically costs around 150 GEL and takes at least two weeks to arrange.
+Most rental companies allow cross-border travel with advance notice.

 A stretch of highway runs past a Soviet-era statue in Gyumri, Armenia.